 EXPENSES: You can deduct all expenses needed to rent the property (advertisement, legal fees for submitting forms, lawyer fees in the case of tenancy agreements, estate agency, IBI tax, town hall tax, electricity, water, maintenance, mortgage interests, amortisation…).
 You have 4 years to deduct the expenses.
 If the expenses are higher than the income, you can only deduct the same amount of expenses as income and the surplus can be deducted in the following quarter.

-To deduct all of the year’s expenses, the Tax Agency criteria state that the expenses can only be deducted when you rent the property, and the period during which the property has been empty is not relevant in comparison to the period during which the house has been rented.
-Following this criteria, if the house is only rented for three or four months (consecutively), even when the house has been available on the market, the only deductible expenses are those on a proportional basis.
-If the property has been rented for longer than it has been empty or it has been rented all year long (even intermittently), you would be able to deduct all annual expenses and amortisation.
+If the house is only rented for three or four months (consecutively), the only deductible expenses are those on a proportional basis.
+If the property has been rented for longer than it has been empty or it has been rented all year long (even intermittently) and it has been available on the market for the total year, you would be able to deduct all annual expenses and amortisation.

 The tax rate (24.75% for 2014, 19,50% for 2015 and 19% for 2016, 2017 and 2018) is applied to the final amount which gives us the payable tax.

 As regards tenancy agreements, form 210 has to be submitted quarterly.

 If the property is rented out for one period only (e.g. summer time) the 210 form must be submitted at the end of this quarter, and for the rest of the year the form has to be submitted as if the house were not being rented out (please see above – Deemed rental income).